-About the Estate and Archives
+About the Estate Archives

-In 2020, the George Hoyningen-Huene Estate was acquired by Tommy and Åsa Rönngren, and as a result, it moved from Sarasota, Florida, to its new home in Stockholm, Sweden, where it is housed in a specially equipped facility that will allow the contents of the Estate and Archive to be catalogued and digitised, whilst being maintained in a safe and secure environment.
+In 2020, the George Hoyningen-Huene Estate Archives were acquired by Tommy and Åsa Rönngren.
+As a result, the Archives moved from Sarasota, Florida, to a new home in Stockholm, Sweden.
+Tommy Rönngren is one of the Partners of Fotografiska, the Museum of Photography, and the new custodians of the Estate Archives share a lifelong passion for photography, design and architecture.
+The Archives are housed in a specially equipped facility that will allow the contents to be carefully cataloged and digitized, whilst being maintained in a safe and secure environment.

 In these troubled times, photography stands out as one of the most important and immediate ways of communication.
 The clarity of visual language creates a rich and diverse narrative, touching people of all ages and nationalities.
 It has immediacy of meaning and offers a way of building bridges rather than walls.
-That positive force is what we, as custodians, will contribute to the George Hoyningen-Huene Estate and Archive.
+That positive force is what we, as custodians, will contribute to the George Hoyningen-Huene Estate Archives.

 – Mission statement by Tommy and Åsa Rönngren